controlshift/ngpvan-public-event-listing/README.md

 ## Code of Conduct

-Everyone interacting in the Npgvan::Public::Event::Listing project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/npgvan-public-event-listing/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/controlshift/ngpvan-public-event-listing/blob/master/CODE_OF_CONDUCT.md).